 - The seven trumpets, chapters 8:2 to 11

 - The closing events of the great controversy, chapters 12–22

 The book of Revelation is highly figurative and uses symbolic language, which may not always have a literal interpretation (Ezekiel 1:10).
 In some regards, the figurative language of the apocalyptic book is similar to that of the parables.
 Sometimes the Lord uses symbolism because the literal language is inadequate to reflect the realities of heaven.

+Why the symbols?
 The prophecies of Revelation were given while the church was being persecuted.
 One reason God covered the prophecies in symbols was to protect His words to His children.
-But the Lord promised that these symbols will be given to His children yet be hidden from the rest of the world.
+But the Lord promised that the meaning of these symbols will be given to His children yet be hidden from the rest of the world.
 Jesus said, “To you it has been given to know the mysteries of the kingdom of God, but to the rest it is given in parables, that ‘Seeing they may not see, And hearing they may not understand” (Luke 8 :10).